WillAbides/benchdiff-action/README.md

 Name to use in reporting status.
 This is the name of the check-run that is created.

-### status_ref
+### status_sha

-Report status to this git ref or sha.
-Default is HEAD.
+Report status to this sha.
+Default is the head of your benchdiff run.

 ### github_token